-Social Structure Theory: Crime and Society Explained
+Social Structure Theory: How Society Shapes Crime

 Imagine a neighborhood where opportunities are scarce, and despair is palpable—a breeding ground for crime fueled by socio-economic disparities.
 Social structure theory posits that rather than examining crime through the lens of personal failings or psychological disorders, we must look at how societal inequalities shape behaviors and motivations.
 As this article unfolds, we’ll explore how structural factors such as poverty, disorganization, and cultural norms influence criminal behavior—challenging readers to reconsider who holds responsibility in this intricate dance between society and its members.